 We also heard from GRID staff member David Andrade about his path from prison to a solar career, and how he’s now able to help others from similar backgrounds get back on their feet after incarceration.
 Since 2017 he has been leading GRID’s work with returning citizens in the Los Angeles area.
 He told the story of one man who trained with GRID after 28 years in prison, and now has a steady union job and a renewed hope for his future.
 “These are not just jobs,” he said.
 “These are real careers.”

-We’d like to recognize and thank our amazing event sponsors: Presenting Sponsor SunPower; Megawatt Sponsors Wells Fargo, Davis Wright Tremaine LLP, and Sungage Financial; Kilowatt Sponsors Sunrun, KBI, Los Angeles Department of Water & Power, Clearway, Sungrade Solar, and Tesla; and all our additional and individual sponsors and auction donors.
+We’d like to recognize and thank our amazing event sponsors: Presenting Sponsor SunPower; Megawatt Sponsors Wells Fargo, Davis Wright Tremaine LLP, and Sungage Financial; Kilowatt Sponsors Sunrun, KBI Benefits, Los Angeles Department of Water & Power, Clearway Energy, Sungrade Solar, and Tesla; our additional sponsors and auction donors; and our individual sponsors, including full table sponsors Adam Bad Wound, Karen Edson (GRID Board Member), Thomas Van Dyck (RBC SRI Wealth Management Group), and Anonymous.

 Thanks to everyone who came out and supported GRID, and all those who continue to support us from afar.
 Your investment in our work is an investment in people and communities; in transformation and reparation; in lifting up unheard voices; in hope and opportunity.
 We couldn’t do it without you.